-On average only a small proportion was old tissues, paper wipes and very dirty/wet cardboard, with very little recycling potential.
+On average a large proportion was old tissues, paper wipes and very dirty/wet cardboard, with very little recycling potential.
 Paper recycling plants may accept a very small percentage of dirty paper, but expect that it is sorted into different categories to facilitate easier processing, such as bond paper, newspapers, glossy page magazines, etc. In general though, recyclers do not accept paper items that have been exposed to water.
 The fibres may be damaged, and there are contamination risks.
-At present, there is no data on the mass of paper and cardboard recovered by local junkshops in the city.